MaxOSmith/eg/software/sublime/sftp.md

 1. (Ctrl/Cmd)+Shift+p
 2. In the command palette window select *Package Control: Install Package*, you may just start typing any part of it and hit enter when it's highlighted.
-3. In the next window select *Sublime SFTP*, again you may just type *SFTP* and hit enter.
+3. In the next window select *SFTP*.

 ## Usage